-As the school and college provide for young people with a wide range of SEND, with support from the Local Authority (LA) where appropriate, the arrangement for the admissions of the majority of young people with SEND are consistent with the school and college's general arrangements for all other young people.
+As the school provides for young people with a wide range of SEND, with support from the Local Authority (LA) where appropriate, the arrangement for the admissions of the majority of young people with SEND are consistent with the school's general arrangements for all other young people.
 In the event of over-subscription, a young person with SEND will not be given lower priority than another applicant.
-At the Year 6 and Year 11 annual review of Education, Health and Care Plans, the name of the school or College the young person wishes to go to is named on the final document.
-In deciding where this shall be, the LA takes into consideration the ability of the school or college to meet the young person's specific needs, the provision of effective education for other young people in the school or college and the most efficient use of resources.
+At the Year 6 annual review of Education, Health and Care Plans, the name of the school the young person wishes to go to is named on the final document.
+In deciding where this shall be, the LA takes into consideration the ability of the school to meet the young person's specific needs, the provision of effective education for other young people in the school and the most efficient use of resources.
 In line with the LA's admission arrangements, young people who have an Education, Health and Care Plan will be admitted to our school if it is named in the document, even if this is over and above the published oversubscription criteria.